flabernardez/create-a-newsletter-with-the-block-editor/README.md

 - Thanks to the WordPress community for feedback and contributions
 - Special thanks to contributors who helped improve the codebase
 - Inspired by the need for a simple, powerful newsletter solution for WordPress
+- Built with WordPress coding standards and best practices

 ---